miracum/recruit/charts/recruit/docs/UPGRADING.md

 # Upgrading & Breaking Changes

+## v10

+Once more, all chart dependencies were updated to their latest major version.
+Particularly the HAPI FHIR and OHDSI chart had breaking changes in the form of majorly updating their PostgreSQL sub-chart to v12 (based on PostgreSQL v15).

+If you were using the included PostgreSQL databases, you will have to follow the instructions for [v9 below](#v9), manually changing the PostgreSQL image versions as appropriate for your current deployment.

 ## v9

 This updates all dependencies to their latest version.
 Both the included HAPI FHIR and the OHDSI sub-chart had breaking